Last Updated | March 4, 2026

 Sheba Ninan, a nurse at Texas Children’s, shared how the Epic Rover app helped her catch a potentially harmful medication error before it reached a patient, and she was able to intervene in time.
 Sheba emphasized that tools like Epic Rover help nurses work more efficiently and safely, allowing her to “spend more time concentrating on delivering the best possible patient care.”

 And she’s not alone.
 Up to 90% of injectable medication doses are scanned at least once using Epic Rover, highlighting how it makes workflows efficient across healthcare settings.
-Explore how Folio3 Digital Health, as Epic’s official vendor services partner, can help you implement Epic Rover or offer better solutions to cater to your needs.
+Explore how Folio3 Digital Health, as Epic’s vendor services provider, can help you implement Epic Rover or offer better solutions to cater to your needs.

 What is The Epic Rover App?